Dogwalker-kryt/Rovar-Programming-language/README.md

-# Rovar-Programming-language
+# Rovar Programming Language

 **What is Rovar?**
-Rovar is a new Progrmming language made by just me.
-Its supposed to be an Low level language with many features.
-The Syntax is for this language is hard, because it shares features and Syntax from C and Rust.
+Rovar is a new programming language designed and implemented by a single developer.
+It aims to be a low-level language with many modern features.
+The syntax is inspired by C and Rust, but also includes ideas from Python and other languages.

 ## Features
 - **Strong Typing:** All variables are explicitly typed (e.g. `var x :int = 5`).
 - **Low-Level Memory Management:** Allocate, free, and manipulate memory directly (like C/Rust) with `alloc`, `free`, `memcpy`, `memset`, and pointer types.
-- **Type Conversion:** Convert variables between types with `convert.var('variable_name' :'current_type' => new_type)`.
+- **Type Conversion:** Convert variables between types with `convert.var('variable_name' :str => int)`.
-- **Error Handling:** Consistent, modern error handling with `error_handling { try { ... } error (err) { ... } finally { ... } }` blocks.
+- **Error Handling:** Modern error handling with `error_handling { try { ... } error (err) { ... } finally { ... } }` blocks.
 No silent failures—errors are always explicit.
 - **System & Network Functions:** Built-in commands for file, process, system, and network operations (e.g. restart, shutdown, ping, ftp, sockets).
 - **Pattern Matching:** `switch` blocks for clear multi-case logic, including a `NULL` case for unmatched values.
 - **Lambda Functions:** Anonymous functions for functional programming and filtering.